oasis-sharp/SSBU-rewritten/README.md

-# ABOUT
+## ABOUT

-A mod that cuts down the SSBU cast down to a significantly smaller portion (8-12 characters) with the aim to rekit them to be more flashy and fun to watch
+A mod that cuts down the SSBU cast down to a significantly smaller portion (8-12 characters) with the aim to rekit them to be more flashy and fun to watch.

-Will feature tweaks to the DI system and extra movement options, and plenty of character specific tech
+Will feature tweaks to the DI system and extra movement options, and plenty of character specific tech.

-Currently a work in progress with 1/12 characters complete

-# CHANGELOG
+## CHANGELOG

 The changelog can be viewed by clicking the changelog file in the repo, its a bit easier to spit it up into sections that way

-# INSTALLING
+## INSTALLING

 Install like any other mod but keep in mind this requires smashline and libnro installed, and is untested with other mods of a similar type.
 Should generally work with skin mods though, including wifi-unsafe mods (this may be subject to change)

-# CHARACTERS
+## CHARACTERS

 - Inkling (95% complete)
 - Pichu (5% complete)